Specialist Learning Areas at Junior School

 The Junior School Libraries are relaxing, warm and welcoming open spaces for students and parents to enjoy.

 Each class participates in weekly lessons covering authors, genre, location of books, use of our online catalogue, new releases, and so much more.
-Our ELC and Prep students enjoy their classes in the Library; a small, inviting space for intimate sharing of books.
-Students from Years 1 to 6 use the Library for their classes.
+All students from ELC to Year 6 enjoy their classes in the Library; a small, inviting space for intimate sharing of books.

-'Carey Celebrates Literature' is one of our annual events celebrating a love of literature in the form of stories from ELC right through to Year 12.
+'Carey Celebrates Literature' is one of our annual events celebrating a love of literature and stories from ELC right through to Year 12.
 Authors and illustrators present to every year level during this Term 2 School event, with workshops following bi-annually in our Junior School.
 A lunchtime carnival is the exciting pinnacle of this rich literature experience.

-Both the D. R. Brown Library and the L. H. Evans Library are open before and after school for students to return and borrow books, and it is also open during the first half of lunchtime for relaxation, quiet games and passive play.
+Both the D. R. Brown Library at Donvale and the L. H. Evans Library at Kew are open before and after school for students to return and borrow books, and it is also open during the first half of lunchtime for relaxation, quiet games and passive play.
 Staff assist with selection and recommendations for all primary levels.

 Carey recognises the importance of Australia’s relationship with China both now and in the future.
 Chinese is taught from Prep to Year 6, laying firm foundations for the mastery of this language as students move through the School.
 Just as we learn to speak before we read and write, the same applies with the learning of Mandarin Chinese.
 The focus is initially on equipping students to speak fluently before learning reading and writing.
 In order to develop students' oral and written fluency, we use AIM (the Accelerative Integrated Method) and the Better Chinese program.
 Through movement and the use of gestures linked to the language, the program develops and stimulates the students' interest in learning the Chinese language and culture.
 Parents often comment how quickly the children spontaneously speak and understand Chinese when exposed to Chinese in the community.
 If you were to walk into a Chinese lesson in any year level you will see the children speaking in Chinese, using gestures to aid their acquisition of key verbs and nouns.
 You would see them practising plays and songs that engage and motivate participation.